geni/omniauth-geni/README.md

 end
 ```

-*NB.* If you want to set the `display` format on a per-request basis, you can just pass it to the OmniAuth request phase URL, for example: `/auth/geni?display=popup`.
+If you want to set the `display` format on a per-request basis, you can just pass it to the OmniAuth request phase URL, for example: `/auth/geni?display=popup`.

 ## Authentication Hash